JetBrains/teamcity-documentation/topics/nuget.md

 <chunk include-id="nuget-OS">

-__Supported Operating Systems__
+__Supported Operating Systems__:
 NuGet build runners are supported on build agents running Windows OS by default.
 Linux and macOS are supported when [Mono](http://www.mono-project.com/docs/getting-started/install/) is installed on the agent (only NuGet 3.3+ on Mono 4.4.2+ is supported).

 </chunk>

 <note>

-* NuGet build runners require an appropriate version on .NET Framework installed on the agent machine depending on the NuGet.exe version:
+* NuGet build runners require an appropriate version on .NET Framework installed on the agent machine depending on the `NuGet.exe` version:
     * NuGet versions 2.8.6+ require .NET 4.5+
     * NuGet versions \< 2.8.6 require .NET 4.0.
 * To use packages from an authenticated feed, see the [NuGet Feed Credentials](nuget-feed-credentials.md) build feature.